pvdz/drew/README.md

 Can appear anywhere where a token may start.
 They can have an optional designator and optional colon-comment.
 You can't use this to get a callback on a partial match since stuff is queued lazily and discarded when the match turns out to fail.

-# Pointer manipulation
+# Pointer manipulation (seeking)

+Drew offers a few ways to seek explicitly with and without being a match condition.

-## ~ Seeking past spaces, tabs, and comments
+## ~ Customizable conditional seek

-Outside a token context you can use `~` to seek up to the next black token or newline.
-This will keep consuming whitespace until the current token is black or a newline.
-This will not consume anything if the current token is already black, a newline, the first token of input, or EOF.
+Outside a token context you can use `~` to seek in a custom way.
+The symbol is defined as a macro in macros.js and allows you to seek an arbitrary (sub)query.

-While not required to be used in conjunction, this is available to use with `^` and `$` because other mechanisms would consume the token.
-But beware that `{A}` is not exactly the same as `~[A]`; the tilde (`~`) will stop seeking after the first newline and won't seek at the start of input.
-The curly brackets do continue to seek in those cases.

-In truth the `~` is mapped to a macro (read below) because they are input language sensitive.
-For example in plain text you can just skip spaces and tabs.
-In JavaScript you'll want to skip ASI and comments as well.
-Other languages have other requirements.

-_The idea is that, in Regex terms, this is similar to skipping as long as the current token matches `/[ \t]/`.
-But hey if you want to redefine it to unconditionally skip backslashes that's fine too._
+The original intent was to have `~` be a way to seek towards the next newline or black token.
+To use in conjunction with the line start/stop matchers (`^` etc.).
+But since every language needs its own definitions of what to skip in such case there was no simple way to generalize on that.
+Plain text will want to skip spaces and tabs but JavaScript will also want to skip comments and ASI tokens.

+One special behavior of `~` is that it must be a NOOP to "match" as long as no other part of the query has matched.
+This is an optimization step.
+Drew will still try to match the query but if it seeked any tokens while no other part has matched anything yet, the `~` will fail and backtracking/bailing starts.

+By default `~` is implemented as skipping all spaces and tabs for plain text and as skipping spaces, tabs, comments, and ASI's in JavaScript.
+Though you can change that as well of course.

-## > < >> << Skip one white or black token
+## > < >> << Skip one white or black token unconditionally

 Sometimes you may want to manipulate the pointer directly.
 You can use `>` or `<` to move one white token forward or backwards.
 You can use `>>` or `<<` to move one black token forward or backwards.